| |

 sanding.

-I've found that I can't set nails for very long unless I use
+I found that I couldn't set nails for very long unless I used a

 filler after the initial wood priming.
 A good general purpose

-filler is CLEAR silconized acrylic caulk with Durham's
+filler is CLEAR siliconized acrylic caulk with Durham's

-least two days cure time before applying any coating over it.
+typically needed.
+Allow some cure time before applying any

-Be sure to use the CLEAR caulk to minimize its capacity
+coating over it.
+Be sure to use the CLEAR caulk to

 A less elastic filler is epoxy with Durham's water putty powder

 added.
-While somewhat lacking in elasticity, this filler does
+Though lacking in elasticity, this filler does have the

-have the advantage of absorbing virtually no moisture even under
+advantage of absorbing virtually no moisture even under extreme

 moisture during periods of rapid moisture evaporation through